-Transportation R Transportation Requirements
+Transportation R equirements

-Transportation Access Type Criteria Criteria General Track Scoring PSH Track Scoring
+Transportation Access Type Criteria General Track Scoring PSH Track Scoring

-Access Type Points Points
+Access Type Points

 leted, in-process, or hority ("RTA") - TOD

 Transit Oriented OR

-Development ("TOD") Program of North be submitted if th housing as an ini For Sites that are located outside of the RTA - TOD Program of Northeastern Illinois, a local TOD plan may be submitted if the plan clearly includes additional housing as an initiative of the plan and the Site is located within 0.5 mile of a major transportation hub.
+Development ("TOD") Program of North be submitted if th housing as an ini neastern Illinois, a ne plan clearly inc tiative of the plan

 OR 1 2

-Mass Transit or Demand Responsive transit stop, defin local destinations no later than 8:00 Il Sites are located within 0.25 mile of a fixed route ansit stop, defined as: a bus and train stop serving ocal destinations, with scheduled operations beginning o later than 8:00a.m. and ending no earlier than :00p.m., Monday through Friday.
+Mass Transit or Demand Responsive Demand no later than 8:00a.m. and ending no earlier than

-Transit OR red by a DRT service Monday through t be available to the public at-large. eted to service for the Elderly or disabled)
+Transit OR

-("DRT") Friday.
-DRT must
+("DRT") All Sites are served by a DRT service Monday through Friday.
+DRT must be available to the public at-large.
+(May not be restricted to service for the Elderly or disabled) available to the public at-large.

 proximate distance center determine Aside.
-Document from the US Cen d within their Set-Aside's corresponding nce (referenced below) from a local job ed by the locations' geographic Set- ntation of job access will be produced nsus Bureau "On the Map" tool and Application materials.
+Document from the US Cen e located within their Set-Aside's corresponding te distance (referenced below) from a local job etermined by the locations' geographic Set- ocumentation of job access will be produced US Census Bureau "On the Map" tool and ed with Application materials.

-Proximity to Proximity Thresholds 4 0
+Proximity to Proximity Thres nolds 0

-Jobs 1 2
+Jobs Set-Aside Jobs located within Proximity Threshold of Site 1 2

 Chicago Metro 6,500 jobs

 City of Chicago 10,700 jobs One mile of Site

 Other Metro 5,600 jobs

 Non-Metro 3,500 jobs Five miles of Site

 Maximum catego ory points availab le 2 4